 Question: Hello guys, I was wondering does DHT shrink facial hair and body hair also?
 If our Moustache and beard thin out, can this be caused by DHT?
 If so, can Propecia help?
 What are the causes for shrinking hair on beard and moustache?

 products are suitable for use on or in relation to the face.
 They are strictly for use in relation to genetic hair thinning from the scalp only.

-here at Belgravia so we would recommend you speak to your GP about this.
-They will be able to carry out or refer you for any necessary tests and help you to find a solution.
+here at Belgravia so we would recommend you speak to your GP or dermatologist about this issue.
+They should be able to carry out, or refer you, for any necessary tests and help you to find a solution.